Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 - Disable smart assistant voice commands that unlock the door.

-- Enable the use of a PIN code and voice recognition in your smart assistant for any home automation voice commands.
+- Use your smart assistant’s PIN code and voice recognition for any home automation voice commands.

-- Enable timed lockouts after repeated failed access code attempts.
-A common configuration is a 60-second lockout after three failed attempts.
+- Activate timed lockouts after several unsuccessful access code entry attempts.
+Typically, the system will initiate a 60-second lockout after three incorrect tries.

 Are keyless door locks worth it?